Arequipa, Peru

 I stayed at Selina in Arequipa and can’t recommend it enough!
 They offer plenty of cosy indoor and outdoor space.
 The treehouse in the garden and swings are the most loved places to chill.
 And they even have got a swimming pool!

-They also have co-working space for those who need to get work done.
+If you’re having your solo travel Peru and still working, they also have co-working space for those who need to get work done.

 High budget and design vibes: Katari Hotel is located right at the Plaza de Armas.
 The mix of colonial elegance and Andean heritage makes you fall in love with this hotel.
 Great location, high-class service and friendly staff make your stay in Arequipa unforgettable.